dcdpr/did-btcr2-js/packages/api/README.md

 # API

-SDK for accessing the did:btcr2 method functionality
+API layer for accessing the did:btcr2 SDK